-- The losing FAO's auditor(s) will charge time to the in-process assignment(s) under the gaining FAO's ROrg/assignment number(s), - The FAOs will come to an agreement regarding who will sign the report or memorandum as well as what names will be listed as the point of contact(s), - The report or memorandum would be issued with the gaining FAO's ROrg/assignment number(s), - The losing FAO will provide the DMIS closing information to the gaining FAO for entry into DMIS, and - The losing FAO provides access in CaseWare to the finalized working paper package(s) and other required documents to the gaining FAO.

-(c) If assignments must be started before the transfer can take place, the gaining FAO will perform the assignment under the losing or gaining FAO's ROrg as follows:

-- Existing Assignment The losing FAO can assign one of the gaining FAO's auditors to an existing assignment(s) in CaseWare.
+- report or memorandum as well as what names will be listed as the point of contact(s), - The report or memorandum would be issued with the gaining FAO's ROrg/assignment number(s), - The losing FAO will provide the DMIS closing information to the gaining FAO for entry into DMIS, and - The losing FAO provides access in CaseWare to the finalized working paper package(s) and other required documents to the gaining FAO. - (c) If assignments must be started before the transfer can take place, the gaining FAO will perform the assignment under the losing or gaining FAO's ROrg as follows: - Existing Assignment The losing FAO can assign one of the gaining FAO's auditors to an existing assignment(s) in CaseWare.
 This gives the gaining FAO's auditor visibility to the assignment and access to create the CaseWare audit working paper package.
 The gaining FAO's auditor would charge time under the losing FAOs assignment code.
-In addition, the gaining FAO supervisor can request TDY Supervisor Rights to the assignment in CaseWare in order to manage his or her assignment(s). - New Assignment The gaining FAO can create new assignments under gaining ROrg by typing in the DUNS ID field on the DMIS Assignment Request or Setup tabs.
+In addition, the gaining FAO supervisor can request TDY Supervisor Rights to the assignment in CaseWare in order to manage his or her assignment(s). - New Assignment The gaining FAO can create new assignments under gaining ROrg by typing in the Contractor Unique Entity ID (UEI) Code field on the DMIS Assignment Request or Setup tabs.
 However, the gaining FAO must take care not to duplicate assignments for activities that already exist under the losing FAO. - The contractor can be moved after the losing FAO's in-process assignment(s) are issued, dispositioned in DMIS, and locked-down in CaseWare.
-At that time all the assignments, including any being worked by the gaining FAO under the losing FAO's ROrg, will transfer to the gaining FAO.

-(4) Issuing notification to the contractor, major procurement and contract administration activities that do business with the contractor; providing the name, address, telephone and facsimile numbers of the FAO gaining cognizance of the contractor, and the effective date of the change.
+At that time all the assignments, including any being worked by the gaining FAO under the losing FAO's ROrg, will transfer to the gaining FAO. - (4) Issuing notification to the contractor, major procurement and contract administration activities that do business with the contractor; providing the name, address, telephone and facsimile numbers of the FAO gaining cognizance of the contractor, and the effective date of the change.
 In addition, provide the appropriate DCAA DoDAAC for the gaining FAO and advise the contractor that the new DoDAAC must be used in contract documents as well as electronic invoices and billings submitted using the DoD Wide Area Workflow system, part of the Procurement Integrated Enterprise Environment (PIEE).